-As it sometimes happens in Texas Child Protective Services cases, the child involved in the case will not have a legally established father.
-Obviously, the child has a biological father but in the state parental registry there is no man listed as such.
-There could be several reasons for this, such as no Acknowledgment of Paternity having been signed, but this is important for a number of reasons related to legal cases.
+As it sometimes happens in Texas Child Protective Services cases, the child involved will not have a legally established father.
+Obviously, the child has a biological father, but in the state parental registry, there is no man listed as such.
+There could be several reasons for this, such as no Acknowledgment of Paternity having been signed, but this is important for several reasons related to legal cases.
 If you have fathered a child but have not formally acknowledged that you are the child's father, then today's blog post is for you.

 If you are a man who is alleging that you are a child’s biological father, you need to know that your parental rights can be terminated if you fail to respond to notice of a lawsuit by submitting evidence of your paternity (through a valid test) or fail to file a countersuit in which you allege paternity of the child.

-Additionally, if your child is over one year old at the time that the petition for termination is file and have not registered with the paternity registry your parental rights can be terminated if your identity and location are unknown.
-Or they can also be terminated if your identity is known but you cannot be located.
-Basically, you need to make yourself known to the court or at least known to the child's mother in order to have an opportunity to maintain your paternity rights.
+Additionally, if your child is over one year old at the time that the petition for termination is file and has not registered with the paternity registry, your parental rights can be terminated if your identity and location are unknown.
+Or they can also be terminated if your identity is known, but you cannot be located.
+Basically, it would help if you made yourself known to the court or at least known to the child's mother to have an opportunity to maintain your paternity rights.
 Hiding away and holding out hope that everything will work out, in the end, is not a good

 Do you need to be personally served with notice of a pending lawsuit seeking to terminate your parental rights?

-In order to have your parental right terminated as an alleged biological father to a child, you do not need to be served personally with a citation.
-There is also no requirement that anyone seek you out in order to provide you with notice of the pendency of the lawsuit.
+To have your parental right terminated as an alleged biological father to a child, you do not need to be served personally with a citation.
+There is also no requirement that anyone seek you out to provide you with notice of the lawsuit's pendency.
 This means that you can have your parental rights terminated without your even knowing about it.
-A minimal amount of effort will need to be done on the part of the Department of Family and Protective Services in order to learn whether or not your child has a father.
-Once that duty has been discharged there is little standing in the way of a judge terminating your rights.
+A minimal amount of effort will need to be done on the Department of Family and Protective Services to learn whether or not your child has a father.
+Once that duty has been discharged, there is little standing in the way of a judge terminating your rights.

-What this should tell you is that you need to be proactive about protecting yourself and your parental rights to your child.
-If you believe that you are the biological father to a child it is in your best interests to contact an attorney about how to get yourself legally established as that child’s father.
-There is the need to undergo genetic testing and the need to file a lawsuit that seeks to establish yourself as the father.
+This should tell you that you need to be proactive about protecting yourself and your child's parental rights.
+If you believe that you are the biological father to a child, it is in your best interest to contact an attorney about getting yourself legally established as that child’s father.
+There is a need to undergo genetic testing and file a lawsuit that seeks to establish yourself as the father.

 What does it mean to make the best interest determination on behalf of a child?

-The Texas Family Code lays out a list of factors that a judge should look to when attempting to determine what is in the best interests of a child.
-The desires of the child as to where he wants to live and with whom he wants to live with are important, especially for older children.
+The Texas Family Code lays out a list of factors that a judge should look to when attempting to determine what is in a child's best interests.
+The child's desires as to where he wants to live and with whom he wants to live are important, especially for older children.
 The safety and well-being of the home environment for the child is also critical to this analysis.
-Your parenting ability, the programs that are available to assist you in parenting your child and the stability of your home are a few more factors for you to consider.
+Your parenting ability, the programs that are available to assist you in parenting your child, and your home's stability are a few more factors for you to consider.

-What presumptions will a court make in regard to making conservatorship decisions?
+What presumptions will a court make regarding making conservatorship decisions?

-The most basic presumption that a court will make in regard to conservatorship of your child is that you should be appointed as the managing conservator of him or her.
-Unless the judge in your case believes that appointing you as the managing conservator of your child would significantly impair your child’s physical health or emotional development you will be appointed as the managing conservator of your child.
+The most basic presumption that a court will make regarding your child's conservatorship is that you should be appointed as the managing conservator of him or her.
+Unless the judge, in your case, believes that appointing you as the managing conservator of your child would significantly impair your child’s physical health or emotional development, you will be appointed as the managing conservator of your child.

 Although this is a presumption that will be a factor in your case, if there is a history of family violence that involves you and your child, then that presumption will no longer be in place.
-In making a decision as to whether to appoint you as a managing conservator of your child, the judge will consider evidence regarding your having intentionally used abusive physical force against your child, your spouse or the other parent to your child within two years of the beginning of this lawsuit.
+In deciding whether to appoint you as a managing conservator of your child, the judge will consider evidence regarding your having intentionally used abusive physical force against your child, your spouse, or the other parent to your child within two years of the beginning of this lawsuit.

 Two legislative sessions ago, our state legislature passed a law that stated it is now presumed that it is not in the best interests of a child for a parent of theirs to have unsupervised visitation with their child if there is evidence or a history of neglect, abuse or family violence that has been committed by that parent.

-If you are not named as a managing conservator of your child as a result of the Child Protective Services case, there is yet another presumption that you should be named as a possessory conservator.
-This means that you will be able to maintain many decision-making responsibilities for your child and will have visitation rights.
+If you are not named as a managing conservator of your child due to the Child Protective Services case, there is yet another presumption that you should be named as a possessory conservator.
+This means that you will maintain many decision-making responsibilities for your child and have visitation rights.
 Your child would not be living with you on a primary basis as a possessory conservator.
-However, if there is evidence in place that shows it is not in your child’s best interests for you to be appointed as such it will not occur.
+However, if there is evidence in place that shows it is not in your child’s best interests for you to be appointed as such, it will not occur.

 What must a judge consider before naming the Department of Family and Protective Services as a managing conservator of your child?

-If the judge finds that it is not in your child’s best interests for you to be named as your child’s primary conservator, it is possible that the Department is named as permanent managing conservator of your child.
+If the judge finds that it is not in your child’s best interests for you to be named as your child’s primary conservator, the Department may be named as permanent managing conservator of your child.
 Your parental rights may or may not be terminated as a result of this proceeding, depending upon the circumstances of your case.

-This is a somewhat rare step to take at the conclusion of a CPS case.
+This is a somewhat rare step to take after a CPS case.
 Judges do not want to place a child into permanent custody of the state.
-It is much preferred that they be able to return home to live with you or to at least go to live with a relative.
-However, in some instances, it is appropriate to name the state as the permanent managing conservator of your child.
-Here are the factors that a judge will consider before making a decision to do so.
+It is much preferred that they return home to live with you or to go at least to live with a relative.
+However, it is appropriate to name the state as the permanent managing conservator of your child in some instances.
+Here are the factors that a judge will consider before deciding to do so.

 First, consideration will be given to whether your child will turn 18 years old in no less than three years.
-Next, if your child is 12 years old or older and has expressed a desire to not have your parental rights terminated and does not want to be adopted that will factor into the judge’s decision-making analysis.
-Finally, the general needs and desires of your child will be weighed against the other circumstances of the case.
+Next, if your child is 12 years old or older and has expressed a desire not to have your parental rights terminated and does not want to be adopted, that will factor into the judge’s decision-making analysis.
+Finally, your child's general needs and desires will be weighed against the other circumstances of the case.

 What additional responsibilities does a non-parent managing conservator have over a child?

-If the Department of Family and Protective Services removes your child from your home and then a judge determines that it is in that child’s best interests to remain outside of your home on a permanent basis, the Department has additional responsibilities that it owes to your child.
+If the Department of Family and Protective Services removes your child from your home and then a judge determines that it is in that child’s best interests to remain outside of your home permanently, the Department has additional responsibilities that it owes to your child.